thegoodstuffshack/bad-apple-in-x86-assembly/README.md

-# Bootloader that prints bad apple
+# Plays the audio for bad apple in asm

 ##
 - see [audio/no](audio/no)